oblador/angular-lazytube/README.md

 angular-lazytube
 ================

-**Lightweight, lazy loaded YouTube videos that degrades gracefully.**
+**Lightweight, responsive, lazy loaded YouTube videos that degrades gracefully.**

 This AngularJS directive replaces any heavy `iframe`s or links with a image preview that loads the player only on click.
 Useful when performance and page size is important or for sites with many embeded youtube videos.